jameskwonlee/Counting_Comparisons_QuickSort/README.md

             at each recursive step because it is either the lowest are highest element, leading to quadratic time.
         - But a pivot that is approximately the median value of the array will split the array approximately in half at each recursive step, leading to log n performance.
-        - One of the best ways to pick the median pivot is by randomly sampling three numbers and assigning the median value from that group as the pivot.
+        - One of the best ways to pick the median pivot is by sampling three numbers and assigning the median value from that group as the pivot.
+        - An even better implementation is a random selection of the pivot that allows for high probabalistic chance of a close-to median pivot selection.

 ## Psuedocode:
     1 - Pick an approximately median-value (middle 50%) pivot: